Probably the most uncreative title I’ve ever written for a blog post. But- to use my least favorite sentiment ever- it is what it is.

 The last large piece of furniture will be this upholstered rocker with ottoman.

 In terms of the room itself, the bedroom on the second floor was in bad shape.
-Similar to the master bedroom, we’ve pulled up the shag carpet, pulled down the drop ceiling, and plastered a new ceiling with can lighting and a ceiling fan.
+Similar to the master bedroom, we’ve pulled up the shag carpet, pulled down the drop ceiling, and plastered a new ceiling with can lighting and a ceiling fan and generally we needed to buy new furniture (what we did later, for example bed we found at https://posh100.com/best-sleeper-sofa-bed-couch-pull-out-futon-couch).
 Other than that, my hard-working Dad has been patching and sanding the walls to the point where he’s practically plastered new walls!
 We’ll be putting bead-board in the closet to freshen it up and on one small exterior wall, we’re doing something really special.
 I’ll leave you in suspense on that… but I can assure you no tacky murals!

 The walls will be the same Benjamin Moore Soft Chamois color that we used in the master bathroom.
 And fresh white trim will frame the windows and doors and brighten the baseboards and crown molding.